UniversalAptronym/Hearth-Box/Instructions/SSH_setup.md

 <img src="../Media_Repository/PuTTY_ssh_config_3.png" alt="PuTTY ssh config 3" title="PuTTY ssh config 3" width="40%"/>

 12. Use the `arrow keys` and your keyboard to edit `#ClientAliveInterval 0` to read `ClientAliveInterval 1000000`.
 This tells your Pi to leave SSH connections open for 1,000,000 seconds (more than a week, i.e. forever) before checking "Hey, are you still there?".
-Next edit `#ClientAliveInterval 0` to read `ClientAliveCountMax 3`.
+Next edit `#ClientAliveCountMax 0` to read `ClientAliveCountMax 3`.
 This tells your Pi to check if a connection is dropped 3 times before closing a connection.

 <img src="../Media_Repository/PuTTY_ssh_config_4.png" alt="PuTTY ssh config 4" title="PuTTY ssh config 4" width="40%"/>